GQL-Project/gql_db/src/fileio/README.md

         - 4: Timestamp (32 bits)

 ### Page Format:
-- The page format is fairly simple: it contains all of the rows sequentially, with each row having an additional byte.
+- The page format is fairly simple: it contains all of the rows sequentially, with each row having an additional byte in the beginning.
-- If a row is removed, the byte is set to 1, allowing for us to use this location for insertion later on, and skip it while performing scans.
+- If a row is removed, the byte is set to 0, allowing for us to use this location for insertion later on, and skip it while performing scans.
 - Strings of length `n` will have space for all `n` characters, even if it is not initally using the entire space.

+## Concurrency Considerations
+- File reads using positioned-io can be done concurrently, as long as no file writes are done at the same time.
+- In other words, we can have multiple threads reading from the same file, but as one thread writes, all other threads must wait.

 ### Future Implementation Ideas:
 - Creating a free list for pages